 analysis, one must tune the hyper-parameters with respect to a proper

-loss function through resampling procedures. tune_penCSC
+loss function through resampling procedures. tune_penCSC is

 a comprehensive function that was built for this purpose on regularized